profi200/open_agb_firm/README.md

 * User configuration, such as gamma settings
 * Button remapping
 * Border support for 1:1 scaling mode
+* Gamma correction to fix the washed out look of games
+* Color correction to mimic the look of the GBA/DS phat LCD
 * And more to come!

 ## Disclaimer
-open_agb_firm is currently in alpha.
+open_agb_firm is currently in beta.
 While open_agb_firm is relatively stable and safe to use, some quirks that have not been fixed.
 See [Known Issues](#known-issues) for more information.

 Additionally, we are not responsible for any damage that may occur to your system as a direct or indirect result of you using open_agb_firm.